ibrahimfqaisi/reading-notes/classes/class06/LearningJournal.md

 # Learning Journal

-1. I learned how to read and write files in Python.
+1. I have learned how the game "10000" works .
-2. I learned how to use JupyterLab.
+2.  how to effectively deal with ChatGPT.
-3. I learned how to handle exceptions in Python.